LaunchAcademy/factory_bot_book_club/README.md

 Be sure to run `bundle exec rake:db:test:prepare` after running any migrations.

-The *user_views_book_club_details* spec will require knowledge of ActiveRecord Associations in order to complete, as well as an addition to the provided `erb` file.
+The commented out code in the *user_views_book_club_details* spec will require knowledge of ActiveRecord Associations in order to complete, as well as an addition to the provided `erb` file.

 # FactoryBot Clinic